arbolitoloco/mm-github-pages-starter/docs/symbiota-fundamentals/subsection1.md

 ---
 layout: default
-title: Subsection 1
+title: What is Symbiota?
 parent: Symbiota Fundamentals
 nav_order: 1
 ---

-# Typography
+# What is Symbiota?
 {: .no_toc }

 ## Table of contents